-Nexo token is dividend-paying.
-Although a good idea, it has several side-effects.
+The Nexo token is dividend-paying.
+Although a good idea, it has several side effects.

-- Another side-effect is that financial institution license needs clear ownership structure (and KYC plus AML of all the holders), however, this might be quite challenging with so widely distributed Nexo token.
+- Another side-effect is that a financial institution license needs a clear ownership structure (and KYC plus AML of all the holders); however, this might be quite challenging with so widely distributed Nexo token.

-We suspect that the dividend-paying token is behind the regulatory cat-and-mouse game (i.e. fuzzy regulatory structure).
-We hypothesize that by fixing the issue with the Nexo token, i.e. by converting it into the utility token, one could create a more robust legal setup of the company.
+We suspect that the dividend-paying token is behind the regulatory cat-and-mouse game (i.e., fuzzy regulatory structure).
+We hypothesize that by fixing the issue with the Nexo token, i.e., by converting it into the utility token, one could create a more robust legal setup.

 Financial Institution Licence

 Nexo states on the website that they do have a European Financial Institution Licence.
 However, there no reference to the country where the license has been acquired.
 Neither is it clear which license is acquired.

 However, as Nexo and Nexo’s partner Credissimo should be incorporated in the EU, we looked at the ECB financial institutions database.
 We couldn’t find any references to “Nexo” or “Credissimo” in this European Central Bank database (as per 29.06.2020).